rotosports/incubus-network-nemo/x/evmutil/spec/01_concepts.md

 ### Balance Calculation of `atfury`

-The `atfury` balance of an account is derived from an account's **spendable** `unemo` balance times 10^12 (to derive its `atfury` equivalent), plus the account's excess `atfury` balance that can be accessed via the module `Keeper`.
+The `atfury` balance of an account is derived from an account's **spendable** `ufury` balance times 10^12 (to derive its `atfury` equivalent), plus the account's excess `atfury` balance that can be accessed via the module `Keeper`.

-### `atfury` <> `unemo` Conversion
+### `atfury` <> `ufury` Conversion

-When an account does not have sufficient `atfury` to cover a transfer or burn, the `EvmBankKeeper` will try to swap 1 `unemo` to its equivalent `atfury` amount.
-It does this by transferring 1 `unemo` from the sender to the `x/evmutil` module account, then adding the equivalent `atfury` amount to the sender's balance in the module state.
+When an account does not have sufficient `atfury` to cover a transfer or burn, the `EvmBankKeeper` will try to swap 1 `ufury` to its equivalent `atfury` amount.
+It does this by transferring 1 `ufury` from the sender to the `x/evmutil` module account, then adding the equivalent `atfury` amount to the sender's balance in the module state.

-In reverse, if an account has enough `atfury` balance for one or more `unemo`, the excess `atfury` balance will be converted to `unemo`.
-This is done by removing the excess `atfury` balance in the module store, then transferring the equivalent `unemo` coins from the `x/evmutil` module account to the target account.
+In reverse, if an account has enough `atfury` balance for one or more `ufury`, the excess `atfury` balance will be converted to `ufury`.
+This is done by removing the excess `atfury` balance in the module store, then transferring the equivalent `ufury` coins from the `x/evmutil` module account to the target account.

-The swap logic ensures that all `atfury` is backed by the equivalent `unemo` balance stored in the module account.
+The swap logic ensures that all `atfury` is backed by the equivalent `ufury` balance stored in the module account.

 ## ERC20 token <> sdk.Coin Conversion